 K-5 Self-Contained for Behavioral Disabilities at Prospect Point Elementary & Berney Elementary

 This classroom provides a solid academic environment where students receive individualized and small group instruction in conjunction with behavioral interventions in their areas of identified need.
 Students work under a Level System to earn privileges.
 Mental health components include group social skills, some individual counseling where appropriate, self-esteem building, and work to support the entire family unit.
 A separate full-time Intervention Specialist supports students in this program as well.
 Primary Students are served at Berney and Intermediate students are served at Prospect Point.

-Prospect Point Teacher: Kaylie Piver Intervention Specialist: Heather Usko-Lane
+Prospect Point Teacher: Keith Angotti Intervention Specialist: Tiffany Teal

 Berney Teacher: Lisa Merril Intervention Specialist: Rocio De La Torre

 Provides reading, written language, math, behavioral and social skills support to special education students through either an intensive pull out model, or supported work within the regular classroom.

 Students who cannot attend school due to severe medical needs can be served at home.
 They are provided academic, behavioral, communication, fine motor, gross motor and self help skills by a special education teacher, speech therapist, occupational or physical therapist who visits them in their home settings.

 Students in the “middle” grades (6-8, 5-8, 6-9, depending on the given population) attend the Intermediate classroom at Pioneer Middle School to continue their education in Pre-Academic & Functional Academic areas, along with Social Skills, Communication, and specially-designed Pre-Vocational Activities.
 The curriculum in this room also emphasizes self-help skills in the areas of grooming, learning simple cooking and food preparation tasks, and other household chore responsibilities.
 As with Green Park Elementary, there are multiple specially-trained professionals who lend their expertise and support where needed.